webexone/webexone.github.io/_pages/AgentExperience.md

 - Agent and Supervisor users are created and configured for logins.
 - You have agent's access to the Agent Desktop URL: [https://desktop.wxcc-us1.cisco.com](https://desktop.wxcc-us1.cisco.com)
-- Agent is part of 2 Teams. <attendeeID_team1> and <attendeeID_team2>
+- Agent is part of 2 Teams.
+(Your Attendee ID) with team1 and team2.
 - Webex Calling extensions are assigned to a WxCC users (agent and supervisor) to experience alternative login options.

-- Simple inbound Voice flow is configured for test calls.
+- An inbound Voice flow is configured for test calls.

 ### Quick Links